bakpakin/Fennel/api.md

 ## Serialization

 The `fennel.view` function takes any Fennel data and turns it into a representation suitable for feeding back to Fennel's parser.
 In addition to tables, strings, numbers, and booleans, it can produce reasonable output from ASTs that come from the parser.
-It will emit an unreadable placeholder for coroutines, functions, and userdata though.
+It will emit an unreadable placeholder for coroutines, compiled functions, and userdata though.

 ```lua
 print(fennel.view({abc=123}[, options])
 {:abc 123}
 ```

+The list of common options at the top of this document do not apply here;
+instead these options are accepted:

+* `one-line?` (boolean: default: false) keep the output string as a one-liner
+* `depth` (number, default: 128) limit how many levels to go (default: 128)
+* `detect-cycles?` (boolean, default: true) don't try to traverse a looping table
+* `metamethod?` (boolean: default: true) use the __fennelview metamethod if found
+* `empty-as-sequence?` (boolean, default: false) render empty tables as []
+* `line-length` (number, default: 80) length of the line at which multi-line output for tables is forced
+* `escape-newlines?` (default: false) emit strings with \\n instead of newline
+* `prefer-colon?` (default: false) emit strings in colon notation when possible
+* `utf8?` (boolean, default true) whether to use utf8 module to compute string lengths
+* `max-sparse-gap` (integer, default 10) maximum gap to fill in with nils in sparse sequential tables.
+* `preprocess` (function) if present, called on x (and recursively on each value in x), and the result is used for pretty printing; takes the same arguments as `fennel.view`

 ## Work with docstrings and metadata